apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 ---
 layout: post
 title: Interesting Videos on YouTube
-last_updated: 2023-05-20
+last_updated: 2023-06-21
 category: lists
 ---

-The following are a long list of YouTube videos I have found interesting throughout the years.
+I spend way too much time on YouTube.
+Here are some of my favourites from throughout the years.

 ## Science/Tech Videos